 Different circumstances call for different measures.

-When it comes to WFH, cloud-based tools are the foundation of successful collaboration.
+Regarding WFH, cloud-based tools are the foundation of successful collaboration.

-However, you shouldn’t inundate your employees with tools.
+However, you shouldn’t inundate your remote employees with tools.
 Especially if this is their first time working from home.

 Increasing User Adoption and Training WFH Employees